 The COVID-19 pandemic has wreaked havoc on the Consumer Goods and Services (CGS) industry, causing it to collapse.
 Many firms have been thrown off balance by fundamental shifts in customer behavior, supply chains, and routes to market, and only a handful have emerged victorious.

-Consumer behavior has shifted dramatically in recent months, permanently altering how, when, and where people purchase products and significantly speeding up the technological shifts that are reshaping the industry.
-It is difficult to predict and interpret patterns in such a volatile environment using only conventional benchmarks and historical data to monitor the industry.
+In recent months, consumer behavior has shifted dramatically, permanently altering how, when, and where people purchase products and significantly speeding up the technological shifts that are reshaping the industry.
+Unfortunately, it is difficult to predict and interpret patterns in such a volatile environment using only conventional benchmarks and historical data to monitor the industry.

-The industry's channel and route-to-market (RTM) strategies have been impacted by a clearer transition toward e-commerce, the emergence of omnichannel, and the boom in the low-touch economy through digital payments and contactless deliveries.
-Organizations must reimagine offerings on a regular basis to keep up with rapidly changing customer demands.
+The industry's channel and route-to-market (RTM) strategies have been impacted by a more apparent transition toward e-commerce, omnichannel emergence, and the low-touch economy boom through digital payments and contactless deliveries.
+As a result, organizations must reimagine offerings regularly to keep up with rapidly changing customer demands.

-Several leading CGS companies, for example, have quickly gained the ability to handle omnichannel commerce and interaction, as well as forged hyperlocal distribution and retail IT solutions.
+Several leading CGS companies, for example, Pidilite, Nestle, Coca Cola, etc., have quickly gained the ability to handle omnichannel commerce and interaction and forged hyperlocal distribution and retail IT solutions.

 1. View Business Through A Consumer Lens: Be Digital; Data and Analytics-driven; and AI-led